timuckun/hash_params/README.md

 - `Hash` _(key1:value1,key2:value2)_
 - `Date`, `Time`, & `DateTime`

+Note that the `Hash` and `Array` coercions are not deep (only one level).
+The internal elements are not validated or coerced, everything is returned as a string.

 Since Ruby doesn't have a Boolean type use the symbol :boolean.
-This will attempt to cast the commonly used values to either true or false (TrueClass or FalseClass)
+This will attempt to cast the commonly used values to either true or false (`TrueClass` or `FalseClass`)
 - `:boolean` _("1/0", "true/false", "t/f", "yes/no", "y/n")_

-You can also use anything that will respond to to_proc such as :to_i, :downcase, etc.  It's up to you to make sure the value will obey the method
+You can also use anything that will respond to `to_proc` such as `:to_i`, `:downcase`, etc.  It's up to you to make sure the value will obey the method

 ### Validations